Skip to Main Content

 Database Access

 Information for NYU Law students and faculty on obtaining passwords for Westlaw, Lexis, and Bloomberg Law is available here.
-Information on accessing databases that do not require a login (like HeinOnline, ProQuest, and more) is available here.
+Information on accessing databases that do not require an individual ID but authenticate through the NYU proxy (like HeinOnline, ProQuest, and more) is available here.